Submitty/submitty.github.io/_docs/instructor/assignment_preparation/managing_git.md

-6. This script will create a directory structure in the current directory for the specified repository/gradeable, clone each student respository, create a `provided` branch, and add the files to that branch.
+6. This script will create a directory structure in the current directory for the specified repository/gradeable, clone each student repository, create a `provided` branch, and add the files to that branch.

    If a file has been removed from the provided code directory, it